NotAShelf/nvf/docs/manual/index.md

 **nvf** is a highly modular, configurable, extensible and easy to use Neovim configuration framework built and designed to be used with Nix.
-Boasting flexibility, robustness and ease of use, this projecct allows you to configure a fully featured Neovim instance with a few lines of Nix with lots of options for advanced users as well.
+Boasting flexibility, robustness and ease of use, this project allows you to configure a fully featured Neovim instance with a few lines of Nix with lots of options for advanced users as well.

-## Try it out {#ch-try-it-out}
+## Try it Out {#ch-try-it-out}

 Thanks to the portability of Nix, you can try out nvf without actually installing it to your machine.
 Below are the commands you may run to try out